hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 followed a [simple example in Keras](todo) and expanded into [a fully-fledged notebook][todo] that explains many details step by step.
 I've reproduced it below.

+TODO: Start with some initial comments on why the following are needed.
+Notice it doesn't require a lot of packages.

 ```
 from __future__ import print_function